Maximiliano Fernandez: Early career

-Fernandez's first pairs partner was Cirinia Gillett with whom he won the silver medal at the 2014 U.S. Novice Championships with.
+Fernandez's first pairs partner was Cirinia Gillett with whom he won the silver medal at the 2014 U.S. Novice Championships.

 In 2015, following his split with Gillett, Fernandez teamed up with Joy Weinberg.
 They won the 2016 U.S. Junior Championships and competed at the 2016 World Junior Championships, finishing tenth.

-2020–21 season
+2020–21 season: Debut of Plazas/Fernandez

 In February 2020, Fernandez teamed up with Valentina Plazas.

 Plazas/Fernandez debuted together at the 2021 U.S. Championship Series on the junior level, winning the bronze medal.
 They went on to win the bronze medal at the 2021 U.S. Junior Championships.

 2021–22 season

 Plazas/Fernandez began their season by winning the silver medal at both the 2021 USCS Nevada and USCS Massachusetts.
 Debuting as a senior pair team at the 2022 U.S. Championships, Plazas/Fernandez finished sixth.